 At the time of entry each entrant must indicate on their entry form into which of the two categories below he or she best fits.
 The entrant’s Essay will be judged against essays of other entrants in the same category.

-Category 1: French Second Language (“FSL”): students whose first language is not French or students who are currently enrolled in Core French, Extended Core French, Basic French, French Immersion, or any other version or type of FSL program, available in their province or territory of residence, and that does not match any of the French First Language criteria.
+Category 1: French Second Language (“FSL”): students whose first language is not French or students who are currently enrolled in Core French, Extended Core French, Basic French, French Immersion, or any other version or type of FSL program, available in their province or territory of residence, and who do not match any of the French First Language criteria.

 Category 2: French First Language (“FFL”): students who satisfy one or more of the following criteria:

 - who speak, write and comprehend French with native fluency;

 - who regularly speak French at home with one or both parents.

 - who attend or have attended a French First Language school for more than 3 years within the past 6 years.